pbmoses/grafana-stack-argo/README.md

 # This repo was created to deploy the Grafana Stack via Helm with custom values from ArgoCD utilizing multiple sources.
-This demo utilizes a GCP Autopilot cluster.
+This demo utilizes a GKE Autopilot cluster.
 To note: These repos were developed for rapid redeployment of the Grafana based on the repo maintainers knowledge and experience around Kubernetes, this is not official Grafana Documentation.
 This repo is a base for the Grafana OSS stack, there are sister repos for the enterprise versions.
 A rapidly redployable stack should be present in any enterprise environment, these examples can be used as a foundation but should not be the be all end all of MTTR.
 This is in no way for production use nor is it official Grafana Labs documentation.